Tata Consumer Products Earnings Call Transcripts

 Q4 revenue grew 18% year-over-year, with strong India and international performance.
 EBITDA margin expanded to 14.6% in Q4, and management expects double-digit top-line growth and further margin expansion in FY 2027.
 Sampann and salt segments delivered robust growth.

-Q3 FY26 saw 15% revenue growth, strong double-digit gains across India, international, and non-branded segments, and EBITDA up 26% with margin expansion.
-Growth businesses now contribute 30% of India business, and innovation remains robust with 15 new launches.
+Q3 FY26 saw 15% revenue growth and 26% EBITDA growth, with all segments delivering double-digit gains.
+Growth businesses now contribute 30% of India business, and innovation remains strong.
+Margin expansion and robust cash reserves support a positive outlook.

 Q2 saw 18% revenue growth, strong double-digit volume gains in India, and robust expansion in growth businesses.
 Margins are recovering, with EBITDA up 7% and a 13.6% margin, while international and U.S. coffee remain exposed to commodity volatility.